Strong uniqueness for stochastic evolution equations in Hilbert spaces perturbed by a bounded measurable drift

-The proof, performed in Section \ref{section proof}, uses regularity results for elliptic equations in Hilbert spaces, given in Section 2 where we also establish an It\^o type formula involving $u(X_t)$ with $u$ in some Sobolev space associated to $\mu$.
-In comparison with the finite dimensional case (cf. \cite{KR05}), to prove such It\^o formula we do not only need analytic regularity results, but also the fact that all transition probability functions associated to \eqref{mild} are absolutely continuous with respect to $\mu$.
-This result heavily depends on an infinite dimensional version of Girsanov's theorem.
-Though, also under our conditions, this is a ``folklore result'' in the field, it seems hard to find an accessible reference in the literature.
-Therefore, we include a complete proof of the version we need in the appendix for the convenience of the reader.
+The proof, performed in Section~\ref{sectionproof}, uses regularity results for elliptic equations in Hilbert spaces, given in Section~\ref{sec2} where we also establish an It\^o type formula involving $u(X_t)$ with $u$ in some Sobolev space associated to~$\mu$.
+In comparison with the finite-dimensional case (cf.~\cite{KR05}), to prove such an It\^o formula, we do not only need analytic regularity results, but also the fact that all transition probability functions associated with (\ref{mild}) are absolutely continuous with respect to $\mu$.
+This result heavily depends on an infinite-dimensional version of Girsanov's theorem.
+Though, also under our conditions, this is a ``folklore result'' in the field; it seems hard to find an accessible reference in the literature.
+Therefore, we include a complete proof of the version we need in the \hyperref[app]{Appendix} for the convenience of the reader.